Homeowners and renters are missing out on millions of dollars in tax relief. Use the resources below to learn more.

 Application Deadline

-- Application submitted between January 3 through September 1, 2023 to freeze the 2024 values.
+- Application submitted between January 2 through September 1, 2025 to freeze the 2026 values

 - E-filing is available in Maricopa County, but user needs to create an account.
 All other counties require application be submitted to the county assessor, including Apache, Cochise, Coconino, Graham, La Paz, Mohave, Navajo, Santa Cruz, Pima, Pinal, Yavapai, and Yuma.